brentoboy/git-tutorial/README.md

 If you hate vi but have to provide detailed commit messages ... use the above command to swap out the default text editor used by git, more discussion on that [here](https://stackoverflow.com/questions/2596805/how-do-i-make-git-use-the-editor-of-my-choice-for-commits).

-## Syncronizing with a remote "origin"
+## Synchronizing with a remote "origin"
 *NOTE*:  "origin" was a terrible name for the remote server.
 Because, while it is often the place where you got your files, that isn't always the case.
-In fact, the natural concept of "origin" as being the place where the files origianlly came from is completely distorted, and can only cause confusion.
+In fact, the natural concept of "origin" as being the place where the files originally came from is completely distorted, and can only cause confusion.
 This is because at any time you can "set" your origin repository to point wherever you want, or to no place at all.
 Worse still, you can create a local repository with no "origin", and not even add an origin until you decide to publish your files somewhere.

-So, it is important to know that "origin" doesnt mean "original source of files".
+So, it is important to know that "origin" doesn't mean "original source of files".
 It means "remote git server I am currently set to synchronize with".

 	git clone /path/to/remote/repo
 To initialize a local git repository by cloning a project on some git server, you use the git clone command.
 When you do this, the remote server is automatically set up as your "origin".
 And, the current snapshot of the repository is automatically "pulled".